 Because your PIN is a security number, it must be registered in person at the library.
-It should not be given out over the phone or shown in any emails.
 Please safeguard the security of this number as it provides access to your personal library records (books checked out, fines or fees owing, etc.).
 You may change your PIN by either visiting the library and asking assistance (bring your picture ID and library card) or by logging into the My Account section of our website and then clicking on Profile.
 Enter your old PIN and replace it with a new PIN.
 Click Update.

 You may place a hold on most library items - excluding high-demand DVDs, magazines and reference materials.
 Items can be reserved by looking them up in the catalog and clicking on Request Item.
 Enter your library card number, with no spaces, and your PIN number.
 Indicate the branch where you would like to pick the item up.
 Click on Request.

 You can check under My Account, Holds, for a list of current requests.
 You can also call the library to place a hold for you at 444-5336; just have your card number available.
 Please note that items are not available immediately when you place a hold on them, even if the item is not already checked out.
 Hold requests are not processed until the next working day.
 You will be notified by phone, email or mail when your hold becomes available.
 It will be held for 5 days from the day notification is sent out.
 If you need something immediately, call the library where the item is available and have them check the shelf and set it aside for you.